Daily Essentials to Keep During War Time: A Practical Home Preparedness Guide

 - Ibuprofen: For inflammation and severe pain

-Cold, Flu & Allergy Relief
+Cold, Flu & Allergy Relief (Helps manage seasonal or sudden symptoms)

-First Aid & Wound Care
+First Aid & Wound Care (For minor injuries at home)

-- Antiseptic solution
+- Antiseptic solution: Prevents infection

-- Bandages & gauze
+- Bandages & gauze: Cover cuts and wounds

-- Medical tape
+- Medical tape: Secures dressings

 Must-have disinfectant: